190819-reston-java/training-code/week7/notes.md

  * Each running Container has a read/write layer on top of the read-only image layers.
 All the writing your running application does occurs in this top layer
  * Any files from the read-only layers that are changed are first copied to the read/write layer in that container.
 We call this "Copy-On-Write"
  * When we build an image from a Dockerfile, new layers are produced with ADD, COPY, and RUN

+ ## Docker Network
+ * The docker daemon, by default, maintains all the running containers on a network on your computer.
+We call this the **host** network type
+ * We can also configure Docker to use a **distributed** network, making use of docker containers across multiple computers
+ * If we want our docker container to be accessible outside of our machine, we need to run our container with a "--publish <port>:<port> command to set up port forwarding to the container.